FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 pub mod header;
 ```

-Here we are defining two other modules we created files for `error` and `header`.
+Here we are defining two modules we created files for `error` and `header`.
 Since we used the `pub` keyword on each of them, they will be exported to anyone who consumes
 our library.
-Next, let's fill out what our error module is going to look like.
+Next, let's fill out what our error module is going to look like, this is where we
+are going to define all of the places that we know our parser might encounter an error.

 ```rust
 /// Representation of our possible errors.